-Midwifery degree - how hard is it?Watch
+Midwifery degree - how hard is it?Watch this thread

 My question is whether midwifery students have the "typical uni experience" as their course is so demanding and stressful as you have to balance the placements with the essays and etc.